 This semi-tropical shrubby plant from Mexico and Guatemala, known as poinsettia, is often seen as a dwarfed potted specimen at Christmastime, but its natural growth is as a shrub up to 3.5m tall.
+The cultivar 'Annette Hegg' is said to grow to only 2.5 m.
 The bright red bracts are clustered into the shape of large flowers, lasting for many weeks in winter.
 It will bloom best in full sun with fertile soil.
 There are various cultivars in shades of cream and pink; and there is a double red form, called 'Henrietta Ecke' (possibly named after the mother of Paul Ecke; Paul Ecke bred and popularised dwarf forms poinsettia as an indoor plant for Christmastime in the USA in the 20th century), which seems to be in bloom for a very long time.
-It is effective grown with red Camellia japonica cultivars and Salvia gesneriiflora 'Tequila'.
+It is effective grown with red Camellia japonica cultivars and Salvia gesneriiflora 'Tequila', and against a backdrop of brightly coloured autumn leaves.
 The annual Euphorbia cyathophora growing nearby will give an effective echo of its blooms on a smaller scale.

 The common name of 'poinsettia' is after Joel Roberts Poinsett, American Ambassador to Mexico, who introduced the plant to the USA in 1828.
 The plant was used for medicine and dyes by the Aztecs.